Tiezhengyuan/scrnaseq_reference/README.md

 # scrnaseq_reference
-This study builds reference data sets based on GEO public ssRNA-seq data, and create a model for cell type annotations from human lung tissues, tumors, or cell lines.
+This study builds reference data sets based on GEO public ssRNA-seq data, and create a model for cell type annotations from normal tissue, tumor tissue, biopsy or cell lines of lung or breast disease.

 ## introduction